yousifalani03/terraform-iam-security-project/README.md

-#Repo Description
-Securing AWS access for StartupCo using Terraform.
-IAM users, groups, MFA, and policies based on least-privilege principles.

 # IAM Security Project 🔐

 A Terraform-based AWS IAM security implementation that transforms a vulnerable cloud environment into a secure, role-based access control system following the principle of least privilege.
+(Major code in main.tf file)
 ## 🎯 Project Overview

 This project demonstrates how to implement enterprise-grade AWS IAM security using Infrastructure as Code (IaC) principles.
 Starting from a vulnerable environment with shared credentials and overprivileged access, I built a secure, scalable IAM foundation for a fictional startup.